undecaf/typo3-in-a-box/README.md

 There are more [`t3 logs` options](#t3-logs) that let you control the amount of information that is shown.

-Logs can also be sent to an external BSD syslog server by [`t3 run`](#t3-run) option `-L`.
+Logs can also be sent to an external BSD syslog host by [`t3 run`](#t3-run) option `-L`.

 ---